caqtdm/caqtdm/caQtDM_docs/source/caQtDM_Manual.rst

 Start up, performing :ref:`macro substitution <macro-substitution>` of all occurrences of ``$(a)`` and ``$(c)`` in the display file, ``xyz.ui``::

-   caQtDM -macro "a=b,c=d" xyz.adl &
+   caQtDM -macro "a=b,c=d" xyz.ui &

-Start up in execute mode; resize the display window corresponding to abc.adl to 100 by 100 pixels and move it to the location, x = 100 and y = 100; and move the display window corresponding to def.adl to x = 400 and y = 150::
+Start up in execute mode; resize the display window corresponding to abc.ui to 100 by 100 pixels and move it to the location, x = 100 and y = 100; and move the display window corresponding to def.ui to x = 400 and y = 150::

    caQtDM -dg 100x100+100+100 abc.ui &